Australian Bureau of Statistics

-Transactions in which the ownership of an asset (other than cash and inventories) is transferred from one institutional unit to another, in which cash is transferred to enable the recipient to acquire another asset or in which the funds realised by the disposal of another asset are transferred.
-Examples include general government capital transfers to private schools for the construction of science blocks or libraries and transfers to charitable organisations for the construction of homes for the aged.
+Examples include general government capital transfers to private schools for the construction of science blocks or libraries, assistance to first home owners and transfers to charitable organisations for the construction of homes for the aged.

 Chain price indexes

-Obtained after adjusting the increase in book value of inventories by the inventory valuation adjustment.
-The need for an inventory valuation adjustment arises because the changes in the value of inventories as calculated from existing business accounting records do not meet national accounting requirements.
+The difference in value between inventories held at the beginning and end of the reference period by enterprises and general government.
 For national accounting purposes, physical changes in inventories should be valued at the prices current at the times when the changes occur.
-The inventory valuation adjustment is the difference between the change in (book) value of inventories and the physical changes valued at average current prices.
+For these purposes, changes in inventories are obtained after adjusting the increase in book value of inventories by the inventory valuation adjustment.
+The need for the latter arises because the changes in the value of inventories as calculated from existing business accounting records do not meet national accounting requirements.
+The inventory valuation adjustment is the difference between the change in (book) value of inventories and the physical changes valued at current prices.
 The physical changes at average current quarter prices are calculated by applying average quarterly price indexes to the changes in various categories of inventories in volume terms.

 Services provided simultaneously to all members of the community or to all members of a particular section of the community, such as all households living in a particular region.
 Collective services are automatically acquired and consumed by all members of the community, or group of households in question, without any action on their part.
 Typical examples are public administration and the provision of security, either at a national or local level.
 Collective services are the ‘public goods’ of economic theory.
 By their nature, collective services cannot be sold to individuals on the market, and they are financed by government units out of taxation or other incomes.
 The defining characteristics of collective services are as follows: collective services can be delivered simultaneously to every member of the community or of particular sections of the community, such as those in a particular region; the use of such services is usually passive and does not require the explicit agreement or active participation of all the individuals concerned; and the provision of a collective service to one individual does not reduce the amount available to others in the same community or section of the community, i.e. there is no rivalry in acquisition.
 See also Individual consumption.